Globalbot2023/Terms-of-service/README.md

 The Bot Collects Guild Member Activity Like Joining Leaving For Welcome System

-**Owner and Data Controller**
+Owner and Data Controller

-Ownership Reedroux LLC
+Reedroux LLC
-Contact options
+42 Darrell Pl, San Francisco, CA 94133, USA
-Email address: reedrouxmusic@gmx.net
+Owner contact email: reedrouxmusic@gmx.net

-Owner contact email: globalbot@gmx.net
+Support contact email: globalbot@gmx.net

 We Don't Ask You Any Kind Of Thing Which Is Related To Your Security